Quickstart: Build a Table API app with Python and Azure Cosmos DB

 - Visual Studio 2019, with the Azure development and Python development workloads selected during setup.

 You need to create a new Table API account to work with the generally available Table API SDKs.
 Table API accounts created during preview are not supported by the generally available SDKs.

-API Azure Table The API determines the type of account to create.
-Azure Cosmos DB provides five APIs to suits the needs of your application: SQL (document database), Gremlin (graph database), MongoDB (document database), Azure Table, and Cassandra, each which currently require a separate account.
+API Table The API determines the type of account to create.
+Azure Cosmos DB provides five APIs: Core (SQL) for document databases, Gremlin for graph databases, MongoDB for document databases, Azure Table, and Cassandra.
+You must create a separate account for each API.

 Add a table

 You can now use the Data Explorer tool in the Azure portal to create a database and table.

 Select Data Explorer > New Table.

 The Add Table area is displayed on the far right, you may need to scroll right to see it.